Loudness Normalization: The Future of File-Based Playback

 3) Hearing Damage

-High playback levels, whether achieved by accident, chosen per personal preference, or to overcome ambient noise, are a potential source of hearing damage.
+High playback levels, whether accidental, chosen for personal preference, or used to overcome ambient noise, are a potential source of hearing damage.
 This is especially true for headphones and earbuds since their proximity to the eardrums requires relatively little power to reach damaging levels.

 In the past, some European countries have attempted to address hearing damage by legislating maximum peak output levels for portable players.
-The net result is that it is difficult to enjoy old recordings or dynamic genres like classical music at sufficient loudness on these output-limited devices.
+The net result is that it is difficult to enjoy older recordings or dynamic genres like classical music at a sufficiently loud level on these output-limited devices.

 Unfortunately, this has increased pressure on mastering engineers to remove dynamic peaks from tracks to provide loud enough playback levels for the restricted peak level.
 Again, peak output level is not directly connected to perceived loudness.
 It is also not used as a predictor of hearing damage potential in international law.
-Instead, the integrated level over a certain period of time should be used.
+Instead, the integrated level over a given period should be used.

 An Integrated Solution

-There is a solution for problems such as inconsistent playback, the loudness war, hearing damage, and sound quality issues.
+There is a solution for problems such as inconsistent playback, the loudness war, hearing damage, and poor sound quality.

 ITU Loudness Normalization